xiaomaoluo/learngit/readme.txt

-Git is a distributed version control system.
+Git is a distributed version control system.1111
-Git is free software distributed under the GPL.
+Git is free software.
+1234
+1234567